kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 +++
-title = "Use an Output Viewer" description = "Using output viewers for pipelines components" weight = 8
+title = "Visualize Component Results on the Pipelines UI" description = "Visualizing the results of your pipelines component" weight = 8
 +++

 The Kubeflow Pipelines UI has built-in support for several types of visualizations, in order to provide rich performance evaluation and comparison.
-Components can use these visualizations by writing a JSON file to their local filesystem at any point during their execution.
+As a pipeline creator, you can use these visualizations by writing a JSON file to the component's local filesystem at any point during the pipeline execution.

 ## Metadata for the output viewers

-The pipeline component must write a JSON file specifying metadata for the output viewers.
+The pipeline component must write a JSON file specifying metadata for the output viewer(s) that the component needs.
 The file name must be `/mlpipeline-ui-metadata.json`, and the file must be written to the root level of the container filesystem.

-The JSON specifies an array of outputs, each of which describes metadata for an output viewer.
+The JSON specifies an array of `outputs`.
+Each `outputs` entry describes the metadata for an output viewer.
 The JSON structure looks like this:

 ```
 {